sthysel/pandashells/README.md

   all Pandashells commands.

 * Every command can be run with a -h option to view help.
-Each of these help messages will contain multiple examples of how to proerly use the tool.
+Each of these help messages will contain multiple examples of how to properly use the tool.

 * Pandashells is equipped with a tool to generate sample csv files.
 This tool provides standardized inputs for use in the tool help sections as well as this documentation.
   <pre><code><strong>[~]$ p.example_data -h</strong></code></pre>

-* Tool Description
+* Tool Descriptions

 Tool | Purpose
 --- | ---